 Most of the areas where we rated our school as emerging or operational related to collaboration among staff.
-We agreed that staff does collaborate regularly, by administration needs to provide resources, time, and guidelines for the outcomes of that collaboration.
-Collaboration time should be used to review curriculum, develop balanced, common assessments, and analyze the results of this assessments.
+We agreed that staff do collaborate regularly, but the administration needs to provide resources, time, and guidelines for the outcomes of that collaboration.
+Collaboration time should be used to review curriculum, develop balanced, common assessments, and analyze the results of these assessments.
 By designing appropriate assessments, teacher grading will more correctly align with mastery of content and will more closely indicate proficiency and needs for remediation and acceleration.